gabrieldansereau/ms_downscaling_metawebs/README.md

 measured separately for all sites; then, the median value within each ecoregion was taken to represent the ecoregion-level value.
 (C-B) Representation of the 89% interquantile range of values within the ecoregion for expected richness (C) and expected number of links (D).
-All color bars follow a log scale with tick marks representing even intervals.
+All colour bars follow a log scale with tick marks representing even intervals.
 Real values (non-log transformed) are shown beside major tick marks while minor ticks represent half increments.](figures/ecoregion_comparison_iqr.png){#fig:ecoregion_measures}

 Our results also indicate a mismatch between the uniqueness of communities and networks ([@Fig:ecoregion_lcbd]).
-Uniqueness was higher mostly in the north and along the south border for communities, but mostly in the north for networks ([@Fig:ecoregion_lcbd]A-B).
+Uniqueness was higher mostly in the north and along the south border for communities, but mainly in the north for networks ([@Fig:ecoregion_lcbd]A-B).
 Consequently, ecoregions with both unique community composition and unique network composition were mostly in the north ([@Fig:ecoregion_lcbd]C).
 Meanwhile, some areas were unique for one element but